-Until 2012, NetFlow Analyzer’s Enterprise edition benefited ISPs, MSPs and large organizations that had distributed network architecture, in monitoring their bandwidth.
+Until 2012, NetFlow Analyzer’s Enterprise edition benefited ISPs, MSPs, and large organizations that had distributed network architecture, helping them monitor their bandwidth.

-Any organization with less than 600 interfaces and want to monitor all of them by installing product on Head Quarters data center can go with Professional and Professional Plus Edition which has integrated collectors and reporting engine which collects the data and generate reports.
+Any organization with less than 600 interfaces that wants to monitor all of them by installing a product in their headquarters’ data center can go with the Professional or Professional Plus editions of NetFlow Analyzer, which have integrated collectors and a reporting engine that collects the data and generates reports.

-The Enterprise edition was majorly used by organizations that had a distributed architecture and monitoring was done by means of Central server and multiple collectors across different sites in the same network.
+The Enterprise edition was mainly used by organizations that had a distributed architecture, and monitoring was done by means of a central server and multiple collectors across different sites in the same network.

-- Unavailability of all the features of the Professional & Professional Plus editions due to architecture-based differences
+- Some features of the Professional or Professional Plus editions are unavailable due to architecture-based differences.

-- Bandwidth issues that arise when transporting data from collectors to the Central server
+- Bandwidth issues can arise when transporting data from collectors to the central server.

-We have introduced our new distributed architecture which is a enhanced version with similar architecture to the Enterprise edition that was available earlier.
-A difference is that the distributed edition has collectors which collect the data and store the data in its local database itself.
+We have introduced our new distributed architecture, which is an enhanced version with similar architecture to the Enterprise edition that was available earlier.
+A difference is that the Distributed edition has collectors that collect the data and store it in the product’s local database.

-The central reporting server which communicates with collectors and integrates all the collectors in one single UI and management of all the collectors can be done from central reporting server UI itself, that is Schedule report creation, alert configuration, IP groups, Device groups, IP SLA etc.
+The central reporting server communicates with collectors and integrates all the collectors in one single UI, and management of all the collectors can be done from the central reporting server UI—that is scheduled report creation, alert configuration, IP groups, device groups, IP SLA, etc.

-- Since collector stores all the collected data in its local database, the bandwidth utilized between central server and collector is very less .
+- Since the collector stores all the collected data in its local database, the bandwidth utilized between the central server and collector is much lower.

 - Scalability is very high.

-- All the features of Professional and Professional Plus is available.
+- All the features of the Professional and Professional Plus editions are available.

-- Single installable file for Collectors and central server(User has option to select which one to install during the installation).
+- There is a single installable file for collectors and the central server.
+The user has the option to select which one to install during the installation.

-The distributed edition architecture is as shown in below diagram:
+The Distributed edition architecture is as shown in this diagram:

-The Central reporting server has to be deployed first and it acts as a global console in distributed edition which reports on all the devices from collectors and generate reports.
-It can also be called as management server, where one can administer all the collectors from the central reporting server itself.
+The central reporting server has to be deployed first, and it acts as a global console in the Distributed edition, reporting on all the devices from collectors and generating reports.
+It can also be called the management server, where one can administer all the collectors from the central reporting server itself.

-Administrator can create users (Guest and Operators) in the central server with their respective time zone and allow them for access to Device Groups, IP groups, Interface groups etc.
+The administrator can create users (guests and operators) in the central server with their respective time zone and grant them access to device groups, IP groups, interface groups, etc.

-The collector server has to be deployed after central reporting server is installed and started.
-The collector uses HTTPS connection to contact central reporting server.
-During the installation of collector, we have to specify the central server IP and HTTPS port on which central server is running so that collector communicates automatically with central reporting server once it is installed and started.
+The collector server has to be deployed after the central reporting server is installed and started.
+The collector uses an HTTPS connection to contact the central reporting server.
+During the installation of the collector, we have to specify the central server IP and HTTPS port on which the central server is running so the collector communicates automatically with the central reporting server once it is installed and started.

-We as a NetFlow Analyzer team always thinking of improvement in product feature architecture and we expect this distributed edition can solve many ISP’s , MSP’s and Corporate need for bandwidth monitoring with its high end feature list and scalability.
+Here on the NetFlow Analyzer team, we are always thinking of improvements for product feature architecture, and we expect this Distributed edition can solve many ISPs’, MSPs’, and corporations’ needs for bandwidth monitoring with its high-end feature list and scalability.